Parenting in KFL&A

 Poop

-Babies fed formula have brown, more formed poop.
-They poop more often than breastfed babies.
+Babies fed formula have brown, thicker poop (the consistency of toothpaste).
+They usually poop more often than breastfed babies.

 Sometimes parents worry that their baby is constipated (can’t poop).
 It is rare for a breastfed baby to become constipated.
-Babies who have formula are more likely to become constipated.
-Sometimes a warm bath or gently moving your baby’s legs in circles can help.
-If this doesn’t work, call a health care professional.
+Babies who have formula can sometimes become constipated.
+A warm bath or gently moving your baby’s legs in circles can help.
+If this doesn’t work, call your primary care provider.
 Do not use laxatives or stool softeners.

 Baby in a car seat, adult buckling straps.